1. TYPES OF DATA COLLECTED AND PROCESSED.

 On Individual or Family accounts, the parent uses the parent's own email, password and credit card information.
 Parents and children together create a username of their own choice and choose a picture password.
 Child Users require the parent's email and parent's password to begin using the service.
 On Free Teacher accounts, teachers get a single user account for themselves.
 Teachers use their own email address and password and create a single user account for themselves.

-On Premium Classroom accounts teachers or administrators use their school email address and password and school related information when they sign up for the service.
-School administrators or teachers are able to add student rosters which include student first names in the first three letters of student last names but no other identifying information about students.
+On Premium Group accounts teachers or administrators use their school email address and password and school related information when they sign up for the service.
+School administrators or teachers are able to add student rosters with no other identifying information about students.
 Teachers assign students into their accounts with a QR code or a website link in the classroom.
-Parents get an email from the school or the teacher allowing them to sign into the Premium Classroom individual student account with the parents own email and password to allow the child/student to use their school account from home.
+Parents get an email from the school or the teacher allowing them to sign into the Premium Group individual student account with the parents own email and password to allow the child/student to use their school account from home.

 When Users fill out the information in User's user profile, Users have the option to provide User Personal Information such as User's full name, an avatar, and first name or nickname.
 Company processes this information on the basis of consent.
 All of this information is entirely optional, and Users have the ability to access, modify, and delete it at any time.
 Generally, the remainder of the processing of Personal Information by Company is necessary for the purposes of Company's legitimate interests.
 For example, for security purposes, Company must keep logs of IP addresses that access Company, and in order to respond to legal process, Company is required to keep records of users who have sent and received DMCA takedown notices.
 If you would like to request erasure of data we process on the basis of consent or object to our processing of Personal Information, Users or Parents of Users may request to review, correct or delete any information submitted by User or User's child by sending an email to Company webmaster at: "Privacy@EmotionalABCs.com" or a written request addressed to Emotional ABCs, Inc., 3435 Ocean Park Blvd #107-259, Santa Monica, CA 90405-3300 - Attn: Webmaster, Children’s Online Privacy Act - Delete Request.
 Requests must include proof verifying that the requester is the User or parent of the child whose information is requested.